-Have you already considered driving for Uber?
+Have you already considered driving with Uber?
 Do you currently have an account with Uber?
-Are you thinking that a food delivery job might bring in extra cash?
-Well, then you might be interested in applying to UberEats.
+Are you thinking that food delivery might bring in extra cash?
+Well, then you might be interested in signing up to deliver with Uber Eats.

-What Exactly is UberEATS?
+What Exactly is Uber Eats?

-You can actually do both — drive for Uber picking up passengers and make food deliveries for them.
+You can actually do both — drive with Uber picking up passengers and make food deliveries with Uber Eats.
 Or, you can choose one over the other.

-How Does UberEATS Work?
+How Does Uber Eats Work?

-By now, you have probably heard of Uber, the popular driving program, where anyone with a vehicle not older than eight years old, can make extra money driving as an independent contractor.
+By now, you have probably heard of Uber, the popular ride request app, where qualified drivers with a vehicle not older than eight years old, can earn by driving as an independent contractor.

 Customers are also using their app to find drivers just like you to deliver their food.
-And even better, UberEATS allows you to make deliveries with a bike, scooter, or a car.
+And even better, Uber Eats allows you to make deliveries with a bike or scooter in some cities.
 So this is definitely an option for people without cars.

-How Does UberEATS Vary From Just Driving for Uber?
+How Does Uber Eats Vary From Just Driving with Uber?

 It doesn't vary all that much.
 The main difference is delivering food to a customer as opposed to delivering a customer to a destination.

-What Else Does It Take to Drive with UberEATS?
+What Else Does It Take to Drive with Uber Eats?

 - be at least 19 years old in the USA and 21 in Canada.